binbinmods/MontyHero/Monty/README.md

 # Monty, the Bunny

-A hero mod, introducing Monty, a mage/healer who has been trapped in a mental cage.
-She goes on a journey to break out but has two very different ways of doing so overcoming the issues in a calm and focused way or forcefully breaking out of the cage through sheer will.
+A hero mod, introducing Monty, everyone's favorite evil bunny.
+They are a Scout/Healer specializing in Buffer and Evasion.

-This character was designed by @designer.
+This character was designed due to interest by @gchero.

 This currently does not include any events or quests related to Monty other than those available to all heroes or all heroes of a specific class.